A message from President Di Pasquale

-The Writing Center also is offering several Friday afternoon workshops this semester.
-The workshops will be held from 2 to 2:50 p.m. at the Knight Campus in Warwick and will cover the following topics:
+The final workshop for the fall semester will be held from 2 to 2:50 p.m. on Friday, Nov.
+7, at the Knight Campus in Warwick and cover the topic of Research Papers - The MLA System.

 Anyone with any questions should contact Karen Petit, writing center coordinator, via email or at 401-825-2279.

 Knight Athletics schedules

 - 3:30 p.m.
 Wednesday, Oct.
 29, vs. Springfield College JV

 All home games are played at the Flanagan Campus in Lincoln.

 If you recently received a letter from President Ray Di Pasquale and an email from Phi Theta Kappa regarding your eligibility to become a member of this elite international honor society, congratulations!
 Aside from the recognition on your transcript, among other things, members have almost exclusive access to approximately $30 million in scholarship funds to further pursue academic and career goals.
 If you received a notification and are interested in joining, visit the Phi Theta Kappa website to learn more about the benefits and membership.
 Anyone with questions should contact CCRI chapter advisers, Laurie Sherman or Sue Apshaga.

 The fall induction ceremony is scheduled for 7 p.m. on Friday, Nov.
 21, in the auditorium at the Liston Campus in Providence.
 In order to participate, you need to become an official member by Nov.
 10.

 Please note: Phi Theta Kappa and the CCRI Honors Program are separate entities.
 The former recognizes your academic achievements thus far; the latter is a course enrichment program.